The Shelf of Movie Languishment

 - The Warrior's Way was completed in 2008 but not released until 2010.

 - 9½ Weeks sat on the shelf for a year after it was finished because the studio couldn't figure out how to market it, nor what they could cut to avoid an R rating.

 - Not just that but the original distributor (TriStar Pictures) dropped the film due to the content (at the time, their parent company was owned by Coca-Cola and they had a ban on releasing X-rated movies).
 MGM picked up and opened it in a limited run more than six months after the original release date.

 - The Errol Morris documentary Fast, Cheap and Out of Control was filmed in 1992 but for some reason didn't get a release until 1997.

-- The Wesley Snipes western Gallowwalker was shot in 2006, with reshoots done in 2009, but didn't premiere until late 2012 in London (partially due to Snipes's legal issues, which previously led to delays in the reshoots) a DVD release for the U.K. is scheduled.
+- The Wesley Snipes western Gallowwalkers was shot in 2006, with reshoots done in 2009, but didn't premiere until late 2012 in London (partially due to Snipes's legal issues, which previously led to delays in the reshoots) and was released direct to DVD in 2013.